TomJuri/TomJuri/README.md

 # 💫 About Me:
-🔭 I’m currently working on something (maybe)<br>👯 I’m looking to collaborate on some other thing<br>🌱 I’m currently learning frontend dev with tailwind<br>⚡ Fun fact: Did you know the Earth is round?
+🔭 Might be working on something<br>🌱 I’m currently learning frontend w/ tailwind and vue<br>⚡ Fun fact: Did you know the Earth is round?

 # 💻 Tech Stack: